drachenwald/dun-in-mara/events/2024/strawberry-raid-iii/index.md

 <a name="schedule"></a>
 ## Schedule

 The schedule is <a href="https://docs.google.com/spreadsheets/d/1HzCIMse8etcE8C72AXuQWK6zSjAglFycaJlrP-9cXxI/edit?usp=sharing">now available</a>.
-Some small changes may occur; there will be people shouting about it if anything changes.
+This document will be updated in the event of any changes.
+Please consult the noticeboards at the event for the most up to date information.

 <a name="eventteam"></a>
 ## Event Team